 Justification of Red List Category

-This species occupies a fragmented range, breeding in Estonia (Lõhmus 1998), Poland, Belarus, Russia, Ukraine, Kazakhstan, mainland China and Mongolia (Meyburg et al. 1999), and apparently regularly in tiny numbers in Pakistan and north-west India (BirdLife International 2001), with some individuals possibly still breeding in Finland and Lithuania (Database of the Lithuanian Ornithological Society 1999, BirdLife International 2015).
+This species occupies a fragmented range, breeding in Estonia, Lithuania, Finland, Poland, Belarus, Russia, Ukraine, Kazakhstan, mainland China and Mongolia (Meyburg et al. 1999; Keller et al. 2020), and potentially in tiny numbers in Pakistan and north-west India (BirdLife International 2001).
 Passage or wintering birds occur in small numbers over a vast area, including central and eastern Europe, North Africa, East Africa, the Middle East, the Arabian peninsula, the Indian Subcontinent, south Asia and South-East Asia.
 Wintering birds have also been reported in Hong Kong (China).
 The population probably numbers fewer than 10,000 mature individuals with Russia holding 2,800-3,000 pairs.
-The European population is estimated to be 770-1,000 pairs (with c.120-160 pairs in Belarus) (BirdLife International 2015).
+The European population is estimated to be 960-1,300 pairs (BirdLife International In prep.).
 Numbers appear to have declined in the western half of its range and in some parts of its Asian range.
-However, long-term trends are difficult to assess owing to identification problems.
+However, long-term trends are difficult to assess owing to a lack of data.

 It occurs in lowland forests near wetlands, nesting in different types of (generally tall) trees, depending on local conditions.
+Individuals wintering in the Mediterranean Basin preferentially use salt marshes, coastal lagoons and water courses (Maciorowski et al. 2019).
 It feeds on unretrieved quarry, small mammals, waterbirds, frogs and snakes, hunting over swamps, wet meadows and, in Europe, over extensively managed agricultural land (A. Lõhmus in litt.
 1999); birds soar to c.100 m high when hunting.
 It is a migratory species, with birds leaving their breeding grounds in October and November to winter in southern Europe, southern Asia and north-east Africa (del Hoyo et al. 1994).
 They tend to return in February and March.
 Birds migrate on a broad front, tending to pass in singles, twos and threes with the occasional larger group (Ferguson-Lees and Christie 2001).
 They do not concentrate at bottleneck sites to the extent of many other raptors such as Clanga pomarina (del Hoyo et al. 1994).

-There is strong evidence of hybridisation between this species and Lesser Spotted Eagle Clanga pomarina (Bergmanis et al. 1997, Lohmus and Vali 2001, Dombrovski 2002, Vali et al. 2010).
+There is strong evidence of hybridisation between this species and Lesser Spotted Eagle Clanga pomarina (Bergmanis et al. 1997; Lohmus and Vali 2001; Dombrovski 2002; Vali et al. 2010).
 In some European countries mixed pairs can constitute 50% of Greater Spotted Eagle pairs (Maciorowski and Mizera 2010) or even more (Vali 2011).
-It is unclear whether this represents a new phenomenon or a conservation concern, but A. pomarina is far more numerous than C. clanga in the zone of overlap, and the range of C. pomarina appears to be spreading east, further into the range of C. clanga.
-Other key threats are habitat destruction and disturbance, also poaching and electrocution can be considered important.
-Suitable habitat mosaics have been lost as a result of afforestation and wetland drainage.
-In eastern Europe, agricultural intensification and the abandonment of traditional floodplain management have reduced habitat quality (A. Lõhmus in litt.
-1999).
-In Thailand, replacement of low intensity, rain-fed single crop rice by multi-cropped intensive rice farms removes suitable wintering habitat (P. D. Round in litt.
-2016).
-Birds are intolerant of permanent human presence in their territories.
-Forestry operations are a major cause of disturbance.
-Shooting is a threat in Russia, the Mediterranean, South-East Asia and Africa (P. D. Round in litt.
-1998, P. Mirski in litt.
-2012), together with deliberate and accidental poisoning across much of its range.
-In Israel, poisoning and electrocution are major causes for casualties of wintering population (Perlman and Granit 2012).
+It is unclear whether this represents a new phenomenon or a conservation concern, but C. pomarina is far more numerous than C. clanga in the zone of overlap, and the range of C. pomarina appears to be spreading east, further into the range of C. clanga.

 Conservation Actions Underway